BazukaLindaoo/kitt/README.md

                 local EHouse
                 local availableHouses = {}

-                -- Coletar todas as casas disponÃ­veis ("For Sale") for _, Lot in pairs(Houses:GetChildren()) do
+                -- Coletar todas as casas disponÃƒÂ­veis ("For Sale") for _, Lot in pairs(Houses:GetChildren()) do
                     if Lot.Name == "For Sale" then
                         for _, num in pairs(Lot:GetDescendants()) do